sheepdoll/HALMX_Arduino_STM32/readme.txt

 /*
 	Background philosophy.

 	HALMX is a variation of Arduino_STM32.
 The focus is to allow for the STM32CubeMX tool to automatically configure IO on STM32 devices.
 This is a fork of the Maple library project maintained under Arduino_STM32.
 It differs in that all low level calls are handled by HAL rather than the maple Libs.

-	The Arduino Core is kept closer to the public distribution currently on Arduino.cc This way any STM core can be quickly evaluated with only changes to the variant.cpp file and pin mapping tables.
+	The Arduino Core is kept closer to the public distribution currently on Arduino.cc

+	This way any STM core can be quickly evaluated with only changes to the variant.cpp file and pin mapping tables.

 	For more information setting up STM32CubeMx and creating new ST platform variants see Readme_setup.txt and CubeMX_installation.txt.

 	The philosophy of this distribution is to float the Arduino libraries on top of The Hardware Abstraction Layer (HAL)  Configuration is done through the CubeMX Tool.

-	It is possible to bypass the Arduino Core directly and call the HAL abstractions From inside the sketch.
-See the HAL_Direct exampled for how this is done.
+	It is possible to bypass the Arduino Core directly and call the HAL abstractions from inside the sketch.
+See the HAL_Direct examples for how this is done.

 	One major difference is that configuration normally done in setup() are handled inside of main.c These are set by the CubeMX tool.
 This way serial baud rates are not directly settable in the sketch.
 The call to the serialx.begin constructor is still required to connect the HAL structures to the Arduino Core stream structures.
 This is done before setup() is called.

 	See the section /* USER CODE BEGIN 2 */ inside main.c to see how initVariant() and setup() are called.
 Each platform has it's own main.c inside the